muodov/blog/_posts/2015-08-18-fac-rubik-solver.md

 I rendered nice images to visualize the readings.

 ## Scanning and color recognition (a.k.a. devil in details)

+*__UPD:__ This section describes the previous version of the scanner (capacitor-based).
+New Arduino-controlled scanner made the readings much more reliable and fast.
+However, color clustering algorithm remained the same.*

 Up to this point, things were exciting, but not difficult.
 And we were ready to open champagne to celebrate our great success.
 The only thing left was to